 R-values need to be appropriate to your local climate.
 New Zealand building standards require that R-values start at R0.26 for windows and work their way up to R3.3.
 With Green Abode homes, however, our R-values start from R2.8 and finish at R9.4.

 When homes are built with energy efficiency in mind, they are more tightly sealed than an average home.
 This makes it crucial to ensure proper airflow through the house through a central ventilation system.
 A good ventilation system will ensure the removal of stale air, allergens and other unhealthy particles from the home and replace it with fresh air regularly.
-Be sure to include all mechanical ventilation equipment and ducts into your plans.
+Be sure to include all mechanical ventilation equipment and ducts in your plans.
 As much as possible, try to specify all the efficiency ratings on the plans.

 8. HEATING + COOLING